 It is recommended that your child have a dental examination before kindergarten.
 If your child has as an exam scheduled in the next 6 months you do not need to make a special appointment, just take the form when you go in the next time.
 Have the dentist complete the Dental Exam form and return the form to the school.

 It is recommended that your child have an eye examination before kindergarten.
-Have the eye doctor complete the Eye Exam form and return the form to the school.
+After the eye doctor completes the Eye Examination for 4K and 5K , please return the form to the school.
 School vision screenings are for distance only and may not detect all eye or vision problems.
 Many eye doctors provide a reduced fee for pre-kindergarten vision exams.
 Have the examiner complete the form and return it to the school.
 For information about possible financial assistance, call toll free 1-877-435-2020.

 All students in Kindergarten and grades, 2, 4, and 6 are screened for problems with distance vision.
 If your child fails the screening you will receive a letter recommending that your child be seen by an eye care specialist.
 If you would like your child‘s vision checked, please contact the school nurse at 253-2468 extension 6200.